lxiange/poker-dealer/README.md

 2. Input the room id, join or create a room.

 3. Share the room id or the room url with your friends.
-Let your friends use their mobile phones open the website and join the room.
+Let your friends use their mobile phones open the website and join the room. *(Yes, after you created the room, share the url from your browser.
+Your friends will join the room automatically when they open this url.)*

 4. For those who want to sit and play, click the Play button.